sofianinho/training/iot/README.md

 - Let's stop the broker.
 What happened to previous connections ? what if a new connection is attempted.
 - Restart the broker with the `-v` switch in your command line.
 Replay the scenario of before and see the logs.
 - What happens after one minute in the logs of the broker ? can you explain using the MQTT protocol ? how do I set a personalized value for this paramet ? (say 2 minutes).
 What are the consequences of this behavious on battery constrained devices ?
+- What is the difference at the broker side (in the logs) when we publish messages with different QoS levels ?

 ### Observe the packets